NatheoB/SamsaRaLight/README.md

 <https://joint-research-centre.ec.europa.eu/pvgis-photovoltaic-geographical-information-system_en>.
 Here, you can choose to average the monthly values between all the years between 2005 and 2020 or to choose values of a given year.

+Monthly radiation for Prenovel example is stored within the package using `SamsaRaLight::data_rad_prenovel`.
+The dataset is fetched using the above function.

 ``` r
 monthly_rad <- SamsaRaLight::get_monthly_rad(latitude, longitude)